josephreiser/volconnect/mern/client/README.md

 9. Save the token string it gives you somewhere good because you only see it once.
 Whenever you push to the github repo, you'll use it for authentication

+10. Create a directory where you want to store this project with: mkdir nameofdirectoryyouremaking

+11. cd into the directory you just made

+12. git clone git@github.com:josephreiser/volconnect.git

 # Preliminary Installation Steps